pfrilling/oktasdk-php/docs/files/Resource/App.php.txt

     }

     /**
-     * Updates a user’s credentials and/or profile for an assigned application *
+     * Updates a user's credentials and/or profile for an assigned application *
      * @param  string $aid     Unique key of Application
      * @param  string $uid     Unique key of assigned User